spicelang/spice/README.md

 ## CMake instructions for building LLVM (required for building Spice itself)
 `cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_C_COMPILER=gcc -DCMAKE_CXX_COMPILER=g++ -DCMAKE_CXX_FLAGS_RELEASE="-O2" -G "CodeBlocks - MinGW Makefiles" ../llvm` <br>
 `cmake --build .`

+## Contribute to the project
+If you want to contribute to this project, please ensure you comply with the [contribution guidelines](./CONTRIBUTING.md).

+© ChilliBits 2021